Books Clubs in Upper Elementary

 Pinterest

-Getting Started with Book Clubs in Upper Elementary
+Tips and Ideas for Getting Started with Books Clubs in the Upper Elementary Classroom

-Whether you’re starting book clubs within your class or as a club, let your students choose the books they will read.
-If you have budgetary confines or limited class copies, find books with multiple copies in the library or check out reduced used book sales on Amazon or other sites.
+When starting literature circles and book clubs for your class or as an extracurricular activity, it’s a good idea to let your students choose the books they want to read.
+If you have a limited budget or lack copies, you can find books with multiple copies in your school library or check out discounted used books on websites like Amazon or other sites.

-If leaving the book choice wide open may be too overwhelming for your students, provide a list based on their appropriate reading levels and interests.
-Differentiate instruction by allowing students to form literature circles or mini book clubs to read different texts within your class.
+If leaving the book choice completely open is too overwhelming for your students, you can provide them with a list of books based on their reading levels and interests.
+You can also differentiate instruction by allowing students to form literature circles or mini-book clubs to read different texts within your class.

 Integrating activities for Book Clubs in Upper Elementary

-Book clubs are so much more than just reading and discussing.
+Literature Circles and Book clubs are so much more than just reading and discussing.
 Have your members take on roles, play games, and participate in creative activities like the plethora of resources shared in my book club activities bundle.
-Using these resources can also make it easier to integrate a book club into your reading curriculum.
+Using these resources can also make integrating a book club into your reading curriculum easier.
 Activities align closely with many standards and objectives.
-Many standards such as summary, book reviews, making connections, recognizing cause and effect, and making predictions in literature are included.
+You will find that the teaching standards include writing a summary, book reviews, making connections, recognizing cause and effect, and making literature predictions.

 SHOP THE BUNDLE HERE